Lawyer discusses how to file a workers’ comp claim in Michigan and what benefits are available.

 What benefits are available?

 After you have made a job-related injury claim, employees who are disabled from employment are supposed to receive wage loss benefits.
 The amount paid should equal 80% of the after-tax average weekly wage.
 A rough estimate would be 60% of gross wages.
 This is based upon the highest 39 paid weeks out of the last 52.
-Income received from your benefits is tax free.
+Income received under workers’ comp is tax free.

 Medical treatment is also covered 100% without any co-pays or deductibles.
 This includes payment for mileage, attendant care, doctor visits, durable medical equipment, prescription medications, physical therapy, and surgery.